-- (e) Effective November 1, 1999, all Local and Provincial Unions shall pay a Solidarity Levy of the lesser of \$1.00 per member per month or .04% of the Local or Provincial Union's average regular monthly wages.
-This Solidarity Levy shall remain in effect through the month of October 2005 or until the National Strike Fund reaches the level of \$15 million, whichever comes first. - (f) Interest equal to the prime rate paid by the Canadian Union of Public Employees plus 2% shall be applied to per capita tax payments owing by Local Unions or Provincial Unions when such payments are in arrears in excess of two (2) months. - (g) Each Local Union or Provincial Union shall pay a fee of \$1.00 on each application for membership. - (h) The charter fee to establish a new Local Union shall be \$20.00 which will cover the cost of charter, books and supplies, and also the fee on the membership of the first 20 members.
-On all additional members a fee of \$1.00 shall be forwarded for each member. - (i) Each Local as defined under Section 14.1 (d) involved in a strike or lockout may seek a pro-rated reduction of per capita tax from the National President or the National Secretary-Treasurer based on the number of days off work as a result of the strike or lock-out. - 14.2 The fiscal year of the Canadian Union of Public Employees shall be from July 1 until June 30.
-Effective January 1st, 2001, the fiscal year of the Canadian Union of Public Employees shall be from January 1st until December 31st.
+- (e) Interest equal to the prime rate paid by the Canadian Union of Public Employees plus 2% shall be applied to per capita tax payments owing by Local Unions or Provincial Unions when such payments are in arrears in excess of two (2) months. - (f) Each Local Union or Provincial Union shall pay a fee of \$1.00 on each application for membership. - (g) The charter fee to establish a new Local Union shall be \$20.00 which will cover the cost of charter, books and supplies, and also the fee on the membership of the first 20 members.
+On all additional members a fee of \$1.00 shall be forwarded for each member. - (h) Each Local as defined under Section 14.1 (d) involved in a strike or lockout may seek a pro-rated reduction of per capita tax from the National President or the National Secretary-Treasurer based on the number of days off work as a result of the strike or lock-out. - 14.2 The fiscal year of the Canadian Union of Public Employees shall be from July 1 until June 30.
+Effective January 1st, 2001, the fiscal year of the Canadian Union of Public Employees shall be from January 1st until December 31st. - 14.3 To further organization, the National President or National Secretary-Treasurer or those designated by them during organization campaigns and until collective bargaining contracts are negotiated, may grant dispensations from payment of initiation fees, dues or other financial obligations or may reduce the amount of dues, initiation fees or other financial obligations payable by members and prospective members and may determine the apportionment thereof between the Canadian Union of Public Employees and Local Unions when, in their judgment, such dispensation or reduction will promote the growth or interests of the Canadian Union of Public Employees, and such members, meeting all other eligibility requirements of the Constitution shall be regarded as being members in good standing during such organizational period, for all purposes, any provisions of this Constitution relating to initiation fees dues, and other financial obligations to the contrary notwithstanding.

-- 14.3 To further organization, the National President or National Secretary-Treasurer or those designated by them during organization campaigns and until collective bargaining contracts are negotiated, may grant dispensations from payment of initiation fees, dues or other financial obligations or may reduce the amount of dues. initiation fees or other financial obligations payable by members and prospective members and may determine the apportionment thereof between the Canadian Union of Public Employees and Local Unions when, in their judgment, such dispensation or reduction will promote the growth or interests of the Canadian Union of Public Employees, and such members, meeting all other eligibility requirements of the Constitution shall be regarded as being members in good standing during such organizational period, for all purposes, any provisions of this Constitution relating to initiation fees dues, and other financial obligations to the contrary notwithstanding. - 14.4 The National President or the National Secretary-Treasurer may grant dispensations from payment of initiation fees or regular monthly dues when in their judgment such dispensation will promote the growth or interests of the Canadian Union of Public Employees.
+14.4 The National President or the National Secretary-Treasurer may grant dispensations from payment of initiation fees or regular monthly dues when in their judgment such dispensation will promote the growth or interests of the Canadian Union of Public Employees.